barbarer/py4e-int/_sources/02-variables/02-values-and-types.rst

    How would you print the *integer* ``1,000,000``?

-.. dragndrop:: 02-dnd-1-value-types
+.. dragndrop:: var-value-dnd-type
+    :practice: T
-    :feedback: See above for some examples, or try using type(x) in terminal.
+    :feedback: Try using type(x) in terminal or your python interpreter.
     :match_1: "Hello, World!"|||string (str)
     :match_2: 17|||integer (int)
     :match_3: 3.2|||float